jsfuentes/Code-Cheatsheet/Scala/strings.md

 # Strings

-Prepending `s` to any string literal allows the usage of variables directly in the string.
-You’ve already seen an example here:
+Prepending `s` to any string literal allows the usage of variables directly in the string

 ```
 val name = "James"